“The firm’s overall commitment to community service encompasses pro bono representation and participation in professional organizations.”

 4. Assure appropriate recognition within the law firm and within the legal community of those attorneys involved in pro bono activities.

 The Committee continues to fulfill these original responsibilities to promote and support pro bono work by the firm’s attorneys and staff.
-Current members of Winthrop & Weinstine’s Pro Bono Committee are Tom Boyd, Tami Diehm, Dan Kelly, John Knapp, and Paul Markwardt.
+Current members of Winthrop & Weinstine’s Pro Bono Committee are Tom Boyd, Tami Diehm, John Knapp, and Paul Markwardt.

 2011 in Review